axyz/middleman-zurb-foundation/README.md

 Now you can start hacking on `source` directory and watch live changes on [localhost:4567](http://localhost:4567).

+If you have trouble with the above instructions, you may be able to use this one-liner.

+1. $ `middleman init my_new_project --template=axyz/middleman-zurb-foundation`

 For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/) or feel free to hit me up on [Twitter](http://twitter.com/axyz).

 ## ZURB Foundation License ##